uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_for_func.rst

 ============
 **[algorithms.parallel_for]**

-Template function that performs parallel iteration over a range of values.
+Function template that performs parallel iteration over a range of values.

 .. code:: cpp